DNCC Award winner energised by Trade Minister visit

 Lord Green was introduced to Dr Rifat Chalabi and Harry Perry, two of the founders of the company, who have been responsible for much of the groundbreaking research and development which has been the foundation of Chinook’s growth and success, including its 98 patents already granted.

 The Minister was given a tour of Chinook’s control centre, which is able to remotely monitor and manage plants that are operating on both sides of the Atlantic.

-He was then given a briefing by senior management on Chinook’s current projects under construction, including Oldbury in the West Midlands, where the world’s largest industrial waste gasification plant is approaching completion.
+He was then given a briefing by senior management on Chinook’s current projects under construction, including Oldbury in the West Midlands.

 Lord Green said: “It was fascinating to visit a Nottinghamshire and British success story here at Chinook.
 It’s a great example of a world-leader in clean technology.